Skip to main content

 • Persistent buyer demand even during economic slowdowns

-Current market conditions reflect flattening price growth rather than decline, making San Jose best suited for buyers planning to hold for 7+ years, rather than those seeking short-term appreciation.
+Current market conditions reflect flattening price growth rather than decline, making San Jose more aligned with long-term ownership strategies due to market conditions, rather than those seeking short-term appreciation.

 Key Metrics at a Glance